Describes the available methods for authenticating Greenplum Database clients.

 An entry given in IPv4 format will match only IPv4 connections, and an entry given in IPv6 format will match only IPv6 connections, even if the represented address is in the IPv4-in-IPv6 range.

-If a host name is specified (an address that is not an IP address, IP range, or special key word is treated as a host name), that name is compared with the result of a reverse name resolution of the client IP address (for example, reverse DNS lookup, if DNS is used).
+If a host name is specified (an address that is not an IP address or IP range is treated as a host name), that name is compared with the result of a reverse name resolution of the client IP address (for example, reverse DNS lookup, if DNS is used).
 Host name comparisons are case insensitive.
 If there is a match, then a forward name resolution (for example, forward DNS lookup) is performed on the host name to check whether any of the addresses it resolves to are equal to the client IP address.
 If both directions match, then the entry is considered to match.

 pg_hba.conf, you should ensure that name resolution is reasonably fast.
-It can be advantageous to set up a local name resolution cache such as
+It can be of advantage to set up a local name resolution cache such as

 nscd.
 Also, you can enable the server configuration parameter